-Growing wildflowers is one of the best things you can do for the environment, as wildflowers and other native plants adapted to your particular region have a natural resistance to pests and diseases and are able to withstand a variety of weather conditions, including drought.
-Wildflower growing in zone 8 is especially easy due to the relatively mild climate, and the selection of wildflower plants in zone 8 is extensive.
+Growing wildflowers is one of the best things you can do for the environment, as wildflowers and other native plants adapted to your particular region have a natural resistance to pests and diseases.
+They are also able to withstand a variety of weather conditions, including drought.
+Wildflower growing in zone 8 is especially easy due to the relatively mild climate.
+The selection of wildflower plants in zone 8 is extensive.
 Read on for more information about zone 8 wildflowers.

 Wildflower Growing in Zone 8